 RFI

-What is an RFI?
+What it is

 This page covers the API integration.
 For a non-technical walkthrough, see the Requests for Information guide.